JNPR Studio

 Scenario 1

-Even though the stock price has dropped, you've offset the loss by by the premium collected.
-This is called the break-even price.
+The stock price has dropped, however it's been offset by the premium collected.
+This is the break-even price.

 Scenario 2